France takes over EU presidency with push for 'strategic autonomy' | DW | 01.01.2022

 Concretely, France hopes to promote an EU-wide minimum wage, a carbon tax and greater regulation of big tech.

-Macron faces reelection in April with elections scheduled for the April 10 and 24.
+Macron faces an election challenge in April, with polls scheduled for April 10 and 24.
 Although he has not yet said whether he will run again, Macron is expected to formally announce his reelection bid in February.

-France's EU presidency comes at a beneficial time for him politically as it is a chance for him to showcase France as a European power which aligns with other objectives and messages he hopes to convey to the domestic electorate in the run up to the country's presidential elections.
+France's EU presidency comes at a beneficial time for him politically, as it is a chance for him to showcase France as a European power.
+This aligns with other objectives and messages he hopes to convey to the domestic electorate in the run-up to the country's presidential elections.

 France seeks to place the continent's digitization and climate protection at the forefront of its time at the helm of the EU.